Wire transfer vs. bank transfer: What is the difference?

 Get access to wire and bank transfers with amnis

 With a digital payment platform such as amnis it is possible to make the best of both worlds.
-With its multi-currency IBAN account, amnis enables your business to send and receive money in over 20 currencies.
+With its multi-currency account, amnis enables your business to send and receive money in over 20 currencies.
 Even better: When local payment options are available, amnis makes sure you can profit from the most cost-efficient payment solutions.

 If there are no local payment schemes available, amnis enables you to pay via the SWIFT network.
 Therefore, you can make use of both bank and wire transfers and will always find the best option for your monetary needs.
-Also check out the added convenience of an amnis business debit card for enhanced payment flexibility.
+Also, check out the added convenience of an amnis business debit card for enhanced payment flexibility.

 Sabrina Maly